Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Boundary isomorphisms

 In Sections~\ref{sub:StableIsomorphisms} and~\ref{sub:bAut}, we review stable isomorphisms of split quadratic formations and homotopies between them, culminating in the definition of the boundary isomorphism set, while the gluing process for forms is reviewed in Section~\ref{sub:AlgebraicGluing}.

 We briefly recall our general strategy for the proof of Theorem~\ref{thm:InfiniteStableClassPi1ZIntro}: elements of the boundary isomorphism sets will be the invariants we use to distinguish $4k$-manifolds.
-In Section~\ref{sec:RealisationPrimitive} we will show, via the notion of primitive embeddings to appear in Section~\ref{sec:PrimitiveEmbeddings}, that the realisation results from Section~\ref{sec:Realisation} allow us to obtain many infinitely many nontrivial values of the boundary isomorphism invariant.
+In Chapter~\ref{sec:RealisationPrimitive} we will show, via the notion of primitive embeddings to appear in Chapter~\ref{sec:PrimitiveEmbeddings}, that the realisation results from Chapter~\ref{sec:Realisation} allow us to obtain infinitely many non-trivial values of the boundary isomorphism invariant.

-\subsection{Stable isomorphisms of split formations}
+\section{Stable isomorphisms of split formations}